WLAN-Pi/wlanpi-profiler/CONTRIBUTING.md

 ## Code Contributions

+### Development Environment

+Consider using PyCharm or Visual Studio Code with the official Python and Pylance extensions from Microsoft (recommended).

 ### Development Setup  ('without pip install or pipx', 'may be recommended for development work'):

 ```
+cd <where your dev folder is>
 git clone <repo>
 cd <repo>
 virtualenv venv
 source venv/bin/activate
 pip install -r requirements.txt
-sudo python3 -m profiler2
+sudo ./venv/bin/python3 -m profiler2
-sudo python3 -m profiler2 <optional params>
+sudo ./venv/bin/python3 -m profiler2 <optional params>
-sudo python3 -m profiler2 -c 44 -s "dev" -i wlan2 --no11r --logging debug
+sudo ./venv/bin/python3 -m profiler2 -c 44 -s "dev" -i wlan2 --no11r --logging debug
 ```

 - note that package name is `profiler2` while the console_scripts entry point is `profiler`.

 ### Before You Start

-To increase the chances of PR approval, first, talk to one of the core team members.
+To increase the chances of Pull Request (PR) approval, first, talk to one of the core team members.
 Aligning your ideas with the project team will save everybody's time.

 ### Pull Requests

 Before submitting a PR perform the following:

-1. Lint your code with `tox -e lint` and make sure it passes.
+1. Lint your code with `tox -e lint` and make sure it minimally passes the flake8 checks.

-1. Format your code with `tox -e format` (this basically just runs black for now).
+1. Format your code with `tox -e format` (this will run autoflake with desired options, black, and isort on the profiler2 codebase)

 2. Create a test that validates your changes. this test should go in `/tests`.

 3. Ensure your tests pass by running `tox`.

-Failure to do so means it will take longer to test, validate, and merge your PR into the repo.
+Failure to do this means it will take longer to test, validate, and merge your PR into the repo.